FREE, NO-RISK CONSULT

 Home Chicago Car Accident Lawyer Parties in a Chicago Auto Accident Claim

 If you were hurt in a car accident, do you know who is to blame?
 One of the first challenges after a collision is finding out who was at fault.
 It’s obvious in some cases but not others.
-By working with an experienced Illinois car accident lawyer, you have someone to collect all the evidence available, analyze it, and determine who is liable for your injuries.
+By working with an experienced Chicago car accident lawyer, you have someone to collect all the evidence available, analyze it, and determine who is liable for your injuries.
 The party who is responsible for compensating you might be a manufacturer, government agency, or vehicle owner that wasn’t even at the crash scene.

 To learn more about who might be a party to your car accident claim, contact Staver Accident Injury Lawyers, P.C. at (312) 236-2900, or through the online form.
 We offer free consultations and accept cases on a contingency fee basis.